jcucurull/Test/README.md

 In order to validate the authenticity of the list these steps must be
 followed:

-1. Extract public key of VCS from the certificate
+1.Extract public key of VCS from the certificate

 	$ openssl x509 -pubkey -noout -in certificateVCS.crt > pubkeyVCS.pem

-2. Perform the SHA256 of the receipts list.
+2.Perform the SHA256 of the receipts list.
 The hash must be created in hexadecimal representation inside a string with no spaces or new-line characters.

 	$ sha256sum bulletin_election_id.txt | grep -o '^[^ ]*' | tr -d '\n' > sha.txt

-3. Validate the signature of the list with the SHA256 obtained using the VCS public key
+3.Validate the signature of the list with the SHA256 obtained using the VCS public key

 	$ openssl dgst -sha256 -verify pubkeyVCS.pem -signature bulletin_election_id.sig sha.txt